sid-codesthings/RESUME/README.md

 I love exploring what a dataset wants to say through the Python and R language.
 I love exploring questions that business organizations are interested in for optimizing their profits.

 # Key skills :
+* Deep Learning
+* Machine Learning Algorithms (Supervised & Unsupervised)
 * Statistical Analysis and Hypothesis Testing
-* Machine Learning Algorithms (Supervised & Unsupervised)
 * Data Interpretation and Storytelling
 * Time Series Analysis and Forecasting
 * Natural Language Processing (NLP)